Find a Lender-Approved Local Conveyancer in Croston

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Examples of recent conveyancing in Croston since January 2025*
+Examples of recent conveyancing in Croston since February 2025*

 Recently asked questions about conveyancing in Croston

-You should be able to recover this from the law firm if they were not on the Barclays panel.
+You should be able to recover this from the law firm if they were not on the RBS panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

-It is probably the case that Kent Reliance have referred the matter to their valuer.
-The reason why Kent Reliance may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Co-operative have referred the matter to their valuer.
+The reason why Co-operative may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
-It is worth you checking that the Croston lawyer is on the Nottingham conveyancing panel.
+It is worth you checking that the Croston lawyer is on the Lloyds conveyancing panel.

 Last updated